Little Lunch (TV series): International broadcasts

 This show airs in the United States on Universal Kids and in Canada on TVO.
 The first season is still available on Netflix in the UK, and in addition premiered on CBBC and BBC iPlayer on September 14, 2025.
 However, Netflix in the United States only had the series from November 1, 2015 until March 15, 2020, but was brought back on April 1, 2025.

 Currently, Little Lunch can be viewed airing on BYUtv, the Provo Utah based family television channel.
 It is also available on demand on the BYUtv website, BYUtv.org.

-In Vietnam, it was broadcast on VTV7 (Vietnam Television) from December 2019.

 Home media

 A two-disc DVD (PAL, Region 4) collection of the 26 episodes was published by the Australian Children's Television Foundation in 2017.
 The series and two specials were available for digital download from ACTF.

 Novelisations

 In addition to the original series of books, Katz and Vane also wrote and illustrated a number of novelisations, themselves based on specific episodes of the TV series.
 The novelisations were published in collections of three by Black Dog Books, an imprint of Walker Books.
 Each collection included a handful of greyscale stills from the series.